Alaska Court Records

 What is an Aggravated DUI in Alaska?

 An aggravated DUI in Alaska refers to a felonious DUI (a class C felony).
 Per Alaska Stat. § 28.35.030(n) refers to a third DUI indictment or a DUI that resulted in severe bodily injuries.
 Such offenders face a minimum fine of $10,000, license revocation, mandatory installation of an ignition interlock device for at least 60 months, and a minimum jail time of 120 days.
-The severity of the punishment increases with subsequent indictments.
+The severity of the punishment increases with subsequent charges.

 What Happens When You Get a DUI in Alaska?